PaddlePaddle/PGL/examples/REP/README.md

 ## Run REP

 After getting the knowledge embeddings of the entities and relations, we can run REP method.
-The specific configuration information can be seen at rep.py.

-For Wikikg90m dataset, you can see [here](https://github.com/PaddlePaddle/PGL/tree/main/examples/kddcup2021/WikiKG90M/post_smoothing)
+The main code of REP can be found at `rep.py`.
+For Wikikg90m dataset, you can see [here](https://github.com/PaddlePaddle/PGL/tree/main/examples/kddcup2021/WikiKG90M/post_smoothing).

 Here we give the best REP hyperparameters for different models and datasets.